 Need Help?
 Give us a call.

 Like many other small business owners, you’ve probably considered selling your products or services online.
 And why wouldn’t you?
-Ecommerce is a great way to expand your customer reach and increase brand awareness.
+Deciding to start an ecommerce business is a great way to expand your customer reach and increase brand awareness.
 Shopify predicts an increase in worldwide ecommerce sales from $1.3 trillion in 2014 to $4.5 trillion in 2021.

 With that kind of upside, investing in an ecommerce operation is almost a no-brainer.
 However, just because you have an ecommerce store, doesn’t mean customers will use it.
 For an ecommerce store to succeed, users must find it trustworthy and easy to use.
+Plus, you need to be able to manage your store in the simplest and most cost-effective way possible.
 In order for that to happen, you need to align your business with a top-notch ecommerce platform.

-An ecommerce platform is a software application that allows an online business to manage their website, sales, and operations.
+Ecommerce platforms are software applications that allow an online business to manage their website, sales, and operations.
 They exist because building an online store from scratch is an expensive and cumbersome process.
 Most ecommerce platforms offer an affordable plug-and-play solution for businesses looking to create an online store.

 The secure transmission of products, information, and funds is at the heart of the ecommerce business.
 But modern ecommerce software must be able to perform many additional functions, such as encryption, marketing, and order logistics and fulfillment.
 In addition, there are many different ecommerce models, such as business-to-business (B2B), business-to-consumer (B2C), and consumer-to-consumer (C2C).

-The way the modern ecommerce website works, is, a customer browses a catalogue of products that have been uploaded onto the ecommerce platform.
+The way the modern ecommerce website works is a customer browses a catalog of products that have been uploaded onto the ecommerce platform.
 Each product should contain a picture, description, and SKU code.